-- The full implementation of the SPHE and CSPE curricula and the RSE Programme. - First Year SPHE lessons on bullying - Second Year FUSE anti-bullying campaign, On My Own Two Feet - Third Year Fuse anti-bullying campaign - AENior RSE incorporated into 'Mental Health' and 'Gender Studies' elements of the curriculum, as per NCCA guidelines - Stand Up and Be You week - Continuous Professional Development for staff in delivering these programmes. - Delivery of lessons on bullying from evidence based programmes. - Use of anti-bullying resources on sphe.ie and pdst.ie - The school will specifically consider the additional needs of AEN pupils with regard to programme implementation and the development of skills and strategies to enable all pupils to respond appropriately. - Links to other policies Code of Behaviour, Child Safeguarding Statement, Acceptable Use Policy, Mobile Phone Policy, SPHE Policy, Social Media Policy and Wellbeing Policy - 6.
-The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows:
+- The full implementation of the SPHE and CSPE curricula and the RSE Programme. - First Year SPHE lessons on bullying - Second Year FUSE anti-bullying campaign, On My Own Two Feet - Third Year Fuse anti-bullying campaign - senior RSE incorporated into 'Health and Wellbeing', 'Relationships and Sexuality' and 'Into Adulthood' elements of the curriculum, as per draft NCCA guidelines - Stand Up and Be You week - Continuous Professional Development for staff in delivering these programmes. - Delivery of lessons on bullying from evidence based programmes. - Use of anti-bullying resources on sphe.ie and pdst.ie - The school will specifically consider the additional needs of AEN pupils with regard to programme implementation and the development of skills and strategies to enable all pupils to respond appropriately. - Links to other policies Code of Behaviour, Child Safeguarding Statement, Acceptable Use Policy, Mobile Phone Policy, SPHE Policy, Social Media Policy.

+6. The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows: